 What is a caesarean section?

 Some CS are planned ahead of time and usually scheduled for 39 weeks.
-Common reasons for planned CS include a breech baby, previous CS, twins or triplets, fetal growth problems, maternal medical problems and maternal request.
+Common reasons for planned C-section include a breech baby, previous CS, twins or triplets, fetal growth problems, maternal medical problems and maternal request.

 Emergency CS are performed when an unexpected problem occurs before or during labour.
 Reasons can include heavy bleeding, very high blood pressure, a mother who is unwell, fetal distress or a labour that has stopped progressing.